 I read a post today from someone who’s experienced the frustration of focusing on the Search Engines for their website traffic.

-I had the same experience 18 months ago when I was depending on PPC via Adwords for my traffic: the Adwords algorithms were changed every couple of months (or more frequently) which often screwed up my campaigns.
+I had the same experience years ago when I was depending on PPC via Google Ads for my traffic: the algorithms were changed every couple of months (or more frequently) which often screwed up my campaigns.
 Extremely frustrating.

-So I stopped relying on Adwords and looked for other ways of getting traffic.
-And gradually my traffic is building up and remaining consistent – meaning that it’s resistant to changes in the search engine algorithms.
+So I stopped relying on Google Ads and looked for other ways of getting traffic.

 - Complete all your META tags – individually for each page.
 More details here

-- Use your H1 and H2 tags properly and include your keywords or closely related words in each
+- Use your H2 and H3 tags properly (H1 is reserved for the page title exclusively) and include your keywords or closely related words in each

 - Use CSS with an external stylesheet